-While most travelers head straight for Cusco, Arequipa, Lake Titicaca, and Machu Picchu in southern Peru, northern Peru is still a hidden gem for travelers to venture off the beaten path.
-In Northern Peru, you will find amazing ruins with hardly any other people around, discover unique landscapes, and learn about ancient pre-Inca cultures in Peru.
-“El norte” is a multicultural and colorful destination full of contrasts with a fascinating, diverse culture, history, geography, biodiversity, and gastronomy, from the coastal lands of the capital city to Lima up to Trujillo, crossing the Andes Mountain Range by Cajamarca up to the Peruvian Amazon.
+Plan a trip to Northern Peru | While most travelers head straight for Cusco, Arequipa, Lake Titicaca, and Machu Picchu in southern Peru, northern Peru remains a hidden gem for those venturing off the beaten path.
+In Northern Peru, you will find amazing ruins with hardly any other people around, discover unique landscapes, and learn about ancient pre-Inca cultures.
+“El norte” is a multicultural and colorful destination full of contrasts, with a fascinating, diverse culture, history, geography, biodiversity, and gastronomy, from the coastal lands of the capital city, Lima, up to Trujillo, across the Andes Mountain Range through Cajamarca, up to the Peruvian Amazon.
 Northern Peru offers a wide range of things to do and see.
 Let’s plan a trip to Northern Peru!

 How to plan a trip to Northern Peru